infolock/handlebarsutility/README.md

 Making a simple solution more useful

-This is a utility class built to work with handlebars inspired mostly in part by a [slick solution for loading underscore template files](http://stackoverflow.com/a/10136935/1244184) on demand via ajax - just repurposed it for handlebars.
+This is a utility class built to work with handlebars inspired mostly in part by a [slick solution for loading underscore template files](http://stackoverflow.com/a/10136935/1244184) on demand via ajax - just repurposed it as a utility and added built-in Handlebars compile/apply logic.

 **Required Libraries**